andrey-mokhov/graphql-php/docs/en/spiral/argument.md

         <td valign="top"><code>int</code></td>
         <td valign="top">
             Argument type modifier.
 The constructor parameter is parsed by the library if if the argument type is specified and does not contain modifiers.
-The following values ​​are possible:
+The following values are possible:
             <dl>
                 <dt><code>TypeAwareInterface::NONE</code></dt>
                 <dd>